Dandelion Weed Control in Your Lawn & Garden

 Taraxacum officinale

 Leaves are flat, smooth and soft in texture; mid-green in colour; and edges are serrated with a red stripe along the centre vein (midrib).
-Leaves grow in a rosette shape, and sit upright, but are flat to the ground in a lawn situation.
+Leaves grow in a rosette shape, and often sit upright, but are usually flat to the ground in a lawn situation.
 Flowers are singular on the stem, yellow, dense and daisy-like.
 Seeds heads are fluffy, white and round.
 Individual seeds are shaped like a flat umbrella, which are easily picked up by the wind.

 Dandelions mostly spread by seeds being picked up and dispersed by wind, often blowing into gardens from neighbouring areas.